meghana-0231/OIBSIP/Python-Task3-RandomPasswordGenerator/README.md

 # Random Password Generator
-this project is developed as a part of the Oasis Infobyte Python Programming Internship.
+This project is developed as a part of the Oasis Infobyte Python Programming Internship.

 ## Features
 - Generate secure passwords